 In HP C for OpenVMS Systems, mvcur and move perform the same function.
 See also move.

-ERR Indicates that moving the window placed part

-or all of the window off the edge of the terminal screen.
+OK Indicates success.
+ERR Indicates that moving the window placed part or all of the window off the edge of the terminal screen.
 The terminal screen remains unaltered.